 Portfolio Discussions: Bear market concerns

-Etched in the memory of many investors are two historic bear markets: the tech bubble in 2000 and the financial crisis of 2008.
-It has been eight years since the 2009 market low, and with the S&P 500 near its all-time high, some investors fear another bear market is right around the corner.
+Etched in the memory of many investors are two historic bear markets: the tech bubble of 2000 and the financial crisis of 2008.
+It has been nearly nine years since the 2009 market low, and with the S&P 500 near its all-time high, some investors fear another bear market is right around the corner.
 However, new highs don’t necessarily mean new peaks, and while a correction is always possible, it is unusual to have a bear market without an economic recession.

 New highs are not the same as new peaks

-- Eight years into this bull market, the S&P 500 has soared by more than 250%.
+- Eight years into this bull market, the S&P 500 has soared by nearly 300%.
 While early returns were driven by earnings growth, valuations have also risen, leaving the S&P 500’s price-to-earnings (P/E) ratio above its long-term historical average.

 - While gains have been impressive and stocks are no longer cheap, they still look inexpensive relative to core fixed income.